awsdocs/amazon-athena-user-guide/doc_source/creating-databases.md

 **Note**
 Currently, the database menu can show and filter a maximum of 1000 databases regardless of the type of data catalog used\.
 This is a limitation of the Athena console, not an account limit\.
 The number of databases that can be displayed and filtered is not user configurable\.
 ![\[Choosing a database in the Athena console.\]](http://docs.aws.amazon.com/athena/latest/ug/images/catalogdashboard.png)

+For information on controlling permissions to Athena databases, see [Fine\-Grained Access to Databases and Tables in the AWS Glue Data Catalog](fine-grained-access-to-glue-resources.md)\.